 Warm up and stretch properly before commencing any athletic activity.
 The warmer your joints are, the more supple your ligaments will be.
-If, the less likely these ligaments are to be torn or overstretched if something happens.
+As a result, the less likely these ligaments are to be torn or overstretched if something happens.

 Avoid exercising or playing on uneven surfaces as much as possible;

-If you have previously suffered an ankle sprain, use an ankle brace or athletic tape to give the joint additional support;
+If you have previously suffered an ankle sprain, use an ankle brace, an elastic bandage or athletic tape to give the joint additional support;